jasongilman/crdt-edit/README.md

 # crdt-edit

-An experimental collaborative text editor built on CRDTs
+An experimental collaborative text editor built on CRDTs.
+This was built using the Logoot CRDT.
+See [the Logoot paper](http://hal.archives-ouvertes.fr/docs/00/34/59/11/PDF/main.pdf) for more information.

-## TODOs

-  * Nice To haves
-    * Use persistent http connections
-    * Add text area showing the current logoot document.

 ## Usage